jadecobra/python_tdd_exercises/source/inheritance.rst

 * :ref:`what you can do with dictionaries<dictionaries>`
 * :ref:`what you can do with classes<what is a class?>`

-Would you like to :ref:`test ModuleNotFoundError?<ModuleNotFoundError>`
+Would you like to :ref:`test ModuleNotFoundError?<what is a module?>`

 ----